5 Easy Steps to Add a Watermark to Protect Your Photos

 Another watermarking style is the use of frames.
 A simple white frame with your logo or text inset, placed around the edge of your picture, can be good protection and decorative ornamentation.
 It works particularly well on images even if you can add the contact information somewhere near the center of the composition.

-If you want to add a creative and subtle watermark, a great option is to integrate your logo into the photo.
+If you want to add a creative and subtle watermark, a great option is to get a transparent logo after removing background, and add your logo into the photo.
 The idea is to integrate it somewhere within the object so that it appears to be a part of the scene.

 Make a Watermark with Fotor Online Photo Editor